rainbowbismuth/euphoria-py/README.md

 # euphoria-py v0.7
 [![Build Status](https://travis-ci.org/rainbowbismuth/euphoria-py.svg)](https://travis-ci.org/rainbowbismuth/euphoria-py)

-An asyncio based euphoria.io bot library and framework for Python 3.5.
+An asyncio based euphoria.io bot library and framework for Python 3.5 and newer, ONLY.
+Make sure you are using the right version of pip and the python interpreter.

 API is expected to undergo major additions currently, and the documentation isn't all there yet.